sqdlab/SQDToolz/docs/User/ZI_ExperimentList.md

 # List of ZI experiments
 A list of all current experiments for ZI hardware.
-Detailed documentation of each experiment is still a work in progress.
 The source code for these experiments can be found in `sqdtoolz/Experiments/Experimental/`.
+> **Note:** this list should be considered a work in progress, as experiments are still under development.

 ### Table of contents
 This table of contents is given in roughly the order experiments would be needed for tuneup and experimentation on a new qubit chip.